trifle19/CANival/Readme.md

    datasets: [X-CANIDS Dataset](http://ieee-dataport.org/open-access/x-canids-dataset-vehicle-signal-dataset)
    and [SynCAN](https://github.com/etas/SynCAN).
 Please download them from the linked websites.
 2. It was tested on Linux and the deep learning model was built with Tensorflow.
-3. ⚡️ Make sure you have enough time and computing resource because X-CANIDS Dataset is large (6.5 GB raw data, 60.6 GB after processing).
+3. ⚡️ Make sure you have enough time (probably more than 1 day depending on your machine) and computing resource (more than 75 GB).

 ### Environmental Setup